tangoslee/resize-js-example/README.md

-# Resize Example with Pica js
+# Resize Example with Pica.js & PDF.js

+Generate reduced size of image file(s) from a image and pdf.
+PDF file that have multiple pages will be extracted multiple images.

 ## Run Demo